 Quality assurance (QA) as a practice promotes better standards of product quality.
 It introduces frameworks for faster detection of defects and prevents bugs from slipping into the later stages of the SDLC.

-In pop culture, you may have seen quality assurance engineers portrayed as pedantic folk whose main role is to meticulously nitpick every developer’s move and break things along the way.
+In pop culture, you may have seen Quality Assurance Engineers portrayed as pedantic folk whose main role is to meticulously nitpick every Software Developer’s move and break things along the way.
 Indeed, QA people like to “break”, but they also love to “build”.

 What is a Quality Assurance (QA) Engineer?